 The materials and tools listed here are intended for the patient and caregiver in mind.
+As a Quality Innovation Network-Quality Improvement Organization, HSAG focuses on helping achieve three goals: better patient care, better population health and lower health care costs through improvement.
 These resources are drawn from trustworthy sites, providing accessible and valuable information on disease management, prevention, and advocacy.

 The American Association for Retired People (AARP) hosts an online hub of information, tools, and tips for caregivers.